Notes on the Geography of Sudan: Khartoum

 Khartoum, taken with its suburbs, is a city of several million people.
 The core is colonial, but the greater part of the metropolitan area-- including a huge ring of impoverished squatter settlements--arose only after the British departure in 1955.
 Even the upscale neighborhoods are starved for public maintenance, and the whole metropolis is fringed with plastic trash.

-Omdurman lies in the distance and can be reached by the cantilever bridge visible crossing the White Nile just above the confluence.
+Omdurman lies in the distance and can be reached by the cantilever bridge visible crossing the White Nile just above the confluence with the Blue.
 Central Khartoum lies along the Blue Nile, while the foreground is post-colonial residential.
 In the far distance is the battlefield where Kitchener won the Sudan back from the Sudanese in 1898; nothing in the city today predates that battle.

 A view toward the White Nile and its floodplain gardens just above the confluence with the Blue Nile.